 The Data Migration tool includes three components: DM-master, DM-worker, and dmctl.

-DM-master manages and schedules the operation of data synchronization tasks.
+DM-master manages and schedules the operation of data replication tasks.

 For details about DM-worker, see DM-worker Introduction.

 dmctl is the command line tool used to control the DM cluster.

 This section describes the data replication feature provided by Data Migration in detail.

 The black and white lists filtering rule of the upstream database instances is similar to MySQL replication-rules-db/tables, which can be used to filter or only replicate all operations of some databases or some tables.

 Binlog event filtering is a more fine-grained filtering rule than the black and white lists filtering rule at the schema and table levels.
 You can use statements like

 TRUNCATE TABLE to specify the Binlog events of the database(s) or table(s) that you need to replicate or filter out.